bmargogne/website-builder/_docs/checkprocess.md

 # Check process

-some steps to check :
+Elements for quality check on website :

+- is "production" built activated in config.json ?

 - do images have "alt" (and title) attribute ?
-- are texts completed with 'figure' and 'figcaption' when necessary ?
+- are texts, image and tables completed with 'figure' and 'figcaption' when necessary ?
 - can 'div' be replaced by HTML5 tags? (section, article, nav, header...)
 - and 'span' be replaced by HTML5 tags? (em, strong, mark... )
--